-1. Two long answer type critical questions out of four alternatives on the texts prescribed.

-2. Four short answer type questions out of eight alternatives from the texts prescribed.
+- 1. Two long answer type critical questions out of four alternatives on the texts prescribed. - 2.
+Four short answer type questions out of eight alternatives from the texts prescribed. - 10x02 = 203.
+Ten objective type questions.

 Note: Students should study Two papers of Discipline Specific Elective (DSE) in Fifth Semester.
 Students are required to make a choice between DSE 1A and DSE 1B and similarly between DSE 2 A and DSE 2 B